 Targets Strategies Timescale Responsibility Outcomes 1.
 Review information to parents and carers to ensure it is accessible. (a) Ask parents and carers about access needs when a student is admitted to school and review regularly. (b) Ensure all letters home are accessible. (c) Produce information in a format which they can access.
 Ongoing Headteacher/Student support/SENCO All parents and carers receiving school information in a format they can access.
-2. To provide written information to Continue to develop methods of presenting information for visually impaired students when they are Ongoing (Reviews Annually) Headteacher/Student support/SENCO All students can access written information appropriately.
+2. To provide written information Continue to develop methods of Ongoing Headteacher/Student All students can access ۷. to presenting information for visually (Reviews support/SENCO written information impaired students when they are Annually) appropriately.

 students in an appropriate format. admitted to the school, in discussion with parents and carers.
 3. Ensure all staff are aware of national guidance on accessible formats.
 Ensure training for all staff on accessible formats.
 Annually Headteacher/Student support/SENCO All staff aware of student, parents and carers preferred methods of communication.
-4. Include discussion of access to information in all annual reviews of SEND needs. (a) Ensure preferred method of communication is used. (b) Develop strategies through EHCP. (c) Deliver strategies to all staff through training.
+4. Include discussion of access to information in all annual reviews of SEND needs. (a) Ensure preferred method of communication is used.(b) Develop strategies through EHCP.(c) Deliver strategies to all staff through training.
 Reviewed bi- annually SEND/Student Support To ensure all students are able to access the curriculum.
 5. Produce accessibility information to increase support for parents and carers of disabled students Establish with parents and carers a SEND information portal on the school VLE.
 Annually SENCO To ensure all parents and carers are aware of how the school will ensure full accessibility within the school